Patna Family Court – Mutual Consent Divorce, Patna University Campus

 Questions Patna Couples Ask

 Jurisdiction follows where you currently reside, where you last lived together as a couple, or where the marriage was solemnized — not where you work.
-If your residential address is in Vaishali District, you file at the Vaishali District Court at Hajipur — not Patna Family Court.
+If your residential address is in Vaishali District, you file at the Vaishali District Court at Hajipur, not Patna Family Court.
 If you have relocated and currently reside in Patna, your current Patna address provides a valid basis to file here.
 We confirm the correct jurisdictional basis before any drafting begins.

 Yes.
 Under Section 13B of the Hindu Marriage Act, "living separately" does not require different physical addresses.
 It means living without a marital relationship — no cohabitation as husband and wife, even under the same roof.
 This situation is common in Patna where property constraints make maintaining separate residences difficult.
 The petition must clearly articulate this in the pleadings, and both spouses must confirm it at the First Motion hearing.
 Courts in Bihar are familiar with this and it does not prevent filing.

 In a mutual consent case at Patna, both spouses are typically required in person on two dates: the First Motion hearing and the Second Motion hearing.
 The counselling session also requires attendance.
 Interim listing dates — registry confirmation, administrative notices — are handled by the advocate without either party attending.
 Where a cooling-off waiver is sought and granted, the two appearances remain but the gap between them is shorter.
-For parties travelling from other cities or states, we coordinate all dates to minimise trips to Patna.
+For parties travelling from other cities or states, we coordinate all dates in advance to minimise the number of trips to Patna.

 We File at Patna Family Court